J0hnL0cke/AIY_Assistant/README.md

 - Speech recognition
 - Text-to-speech
 - Persistent memory between sessions
-- changing button LED colors
+- Changing button LED colors
 - Ability to change device volume
-- Can store queries that are not understood
+- Ability to store queries that are not understood
-- Can give device IP address
+- Ability to give device IP address

 More features, such as ability to play music and record audio on demand, are planned for the future